 GENESIS is a commonly used neuronal simulation environment and was a main target platform for the NeuroMLv1 specifications.
 Full GENESIS simulations can be generated from NeuroMLv1 model components by neuroConstruct.

 Due to the lack of active development of GENESIS, support for mapping to GENESIS in NeuroMLv2 has been deprecated in favour of MOOSE.

 MOOSE is the Multiscale Object-Oriented Simulation Environment.
 It is the base and numerical core for large, detailed multi-scale simulations that span computational neuroscience and systems biology.
-It is based on a complete reimplementation of the GENESIS 2 core, and scripts for that environment are largely compatible with MOOSE.
+It is based on a complete reimplementation of the GENESIS 2 core.

 More information on running NeuroML models in MOOSE can be found here.

 There is a dedicated page on MOOSE/NeuroML interactions here.

 Brian is an easy to use, Python based simulator of spiking networks.